StyraInc/eopa-ci-demo/README.md

 This is an example demonstrating the use of Enterprise OPA and DAS in a CI/CD setting.

-Currently, the instance(s) of EOPA used in the CI workflow will check in with DAS, pull its bundles, and report their status and decision logs back to DAS.
+Currently, the instance(s) of EOPA used in the CI workflow will NOT use anything from DAS.

-Eventually, this should not happen: per-branch CI runs should take the policies from the repository itself, and have EOPA run with those.
+Eventually, this is what should happen: per-branch CI runs should take the policies from the repository itself, and have EOPA run with those; fill whatever blanks exist with libraries etc from DAS, as configured.

 ## Prerequirements